Editorial Standards

 Start with Part I and be precise.
 Enter the legal name on line 1 and the country of incorporation or organization on line 2.
 Use the permanent residence address on lines 6 and 7, not a care‑of or P.O. box, unless the instructions allow it.

-- Line 4, Chapter 3 status, for example Corporation or Partnership.
+- Line 4, Chapter 3 status, for example Corporation or Partnership (the form requires exactly one box, even if more than one classification could economically apply).

 - Line 5, Chapter 4, FATCA status, then complete only the matching part, for example Part XXV Active NFFE or Part XXVI Passive NFFE.